yyywxk/pytorch_deep_stitching/README.md

 ## Introduction

-This is the a PyTorch reimplementation of following papers:
+This is the PyTorch reimplementation of following papers:

 - UDIS: [Unsupervised Deep Image Stitching: Reconstructing Stitched Features to Images](http://arxiv.org/abs/2106.12859) [TIP 2021]